alxisryu/employee-tracker/README.md

 # Employee Tracker

-SOC2-style office attendance and check-in system.
-Employees tap NFC tags on a reader; the system records who is in the office and maintains a full audit log.
+Office attendance system built for Lyra.
+Employees scan a QR code on an iPad kiosk at the entrance.
+The system records who's in, maintains a full audit log, and exposes a dashboard for admins to review.

-**MVP status**: fully functional without hardware — use the web simulator or the Pi mock client to test all flows.
+---

+## How it works

+The iPad kiosk is the core of the system.
+It runs a fullscreen Expo app mounted at the office entrance.
+Employees scan their personal QR code (delivered via Apple/Google Wallet) and the kiosk records the check-in.
+The admin dashboard is a secondary web interface for reviewing attendance, managing employees, and configuring devices.

 ---